The German Supply Chain Due Diligence Act and Supplier Risk Management

 • Build a central supplier inventory and calculate the inherent risks that suppliers introduce to your environment

-• Assess and continuously monitor suppliers for human rights, environmental and other types of supply chain risks in a single solution
+• Assess and continuously monitor suppliers for human rights, environmental, and supply chain risks in a single solution.

 • Measure suppliers against contractual key performance indicators (KPIs) and key risk indicators (KRIs)